-These brave men committed to being the first to surf Waimea Bay, a huge wave, feared by surfers quite literally as being a 'killer wave' (…claiming the life of surfer: Dickie Cross, who's body was never found).
+These brave men committed to being the first to surf Waimea Bay, a huge wave, feared by surfers quite literally as being a ‘killer wave’ (claiming the life of surfer, Dickie Cross, whose body was never found).

 A popular family name in surf history and indeed on this site!
 Pat Curren was one of the first of the Californian surfers to charge the north shore of Hawaii, and conquer Waimea Bay for the first time.
 He is considered one of the best big waves surfers in history, and also a very talented shaper.
 And highly respected in surfing history.

-In 1964 Pat's first son was born: Tom Curren.
+In 1964 Pat’s first son was born: Tom Curren.
 Tom grew up to be one of surfings greatest, most influential surfers, winning the world title three times, his first in 1985 at only 19 years old.
-Pat, has two other younger children: Anna and Joe.
-Joe being a featured surf photographer on this site…
+Pat, has two other younger children: Anna and Joe Curren.

 Jose was on the cover of the very first issue of Surfer magazine, and later Surfer labelled him the ‘Bravest Surfer of All Time‘.